 Giving Karate classes in Upper Ruxley intended for people from all walks of life both men and women.
 Our company offers lessons for people from beginner level right through to seasoned Karate practitioners.
 Our Karate pupils can be male or female, old or young, we will help people from all walks of life, regardless of their sex or age group.

 Karate practice (Upper Ruxley ) – Our Karate Classes in Upper Ruxley

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Upper Ruxley .
+We bring these 3 activities together to bring a complete Karate tuition experience in Upper Ruxley .

 (info courtesy of: Karate Class in Upper Ruxley )